 5. Higher income taxpayers don’t always have to “qualify” for a chapter 7 bankruptcy

 There is an exception in the bankruptcy code to the requirement that all who file chapter 7 bankruptcy must pass a test of ability to pay debt.
-Where the majority of the debt is tax debt, this rule doesn’t always apply.
+Where the majority of the debt is tax debt or business debt, this rule doesn’t always apply.
 As a result, many who wouldn’t be able to even hope for an offer in compromise, are able to use bankruptcy to discharge the debt.

 6. Many with serious tax debt don’t have large assets

 Most taxpayers with serious tax debt, will see the IRS record a Notice of Federal Tax Lien.
 As mentioned above, that lien attaches to all assets.
 When the bankruptcy is filed and the underlying debt is discharged, the tax lien remains and is in essence a secured debt.
 It’s value is based on the value of the assets on the date of the bankruptcy filing.
 If the taxpayer owned a home that was “underwater”, a car with $5000.00 in equity and some furniture, the lien is almost worthless and the IRS will often remove it.

 7. Chapter 13 bankruptcy is often a “cheaper” solution then an installment agreement.